PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/60/answer-0-1-2(3).md

             args, kwargs, raw, offset, func
         )
     elif engine == "numba":
-        if raw is not True:
-            raise ValueError("raw must be `True` when using the numba engine") if func in self._numba_func_cache:
+        if raw is False and engine_kwargs is None:  # Modified condition raise ValueError("raw must be `True` when using the numba engine") if func in self._numba_func_cache:
             # Return an already compiled version of roll_apply if available